SIPEF

 We manage our plantations and operations in an environmentally and socially responsible manner.
 Our sustainability strategy is implemented through two main policies:

-• Responsible Plantations Policy (RPP).
+• Responsible Plantations Policy.

-• Responsible Purchasing Policy (RPuP).
+• Responsible Purchasing Policy.

 Sustainability governance structure

-SIPEF Board of Directors
+SIPEF board of directors

 Sustainable Development Goals (SDGs)